mikegodsfavour/Bank-Loan-Analysis-Power-BI-SQL/README.md

 - **Summary Dashboad**

-The Summary Dashboard provides a high-level overview of the bank loan portfolio and serves as the starting point for analysis.
-It presents key financial and risk-related metrics that help users quickly understand overall loan performance.
+The Summary Dashboard provides a high-level snapshot of overall bank loan performance and key financial indicators.
+It is designed to give stakeholders a quick and clear understanding of how the loan portfolio is performing at a glance.

-*This dashboard includes the following KPIs:*

- - Total Loan Applications

- - Total Funded Amount

- - Total Amount Received

- - Average Interest Rate

- - Average Debt-to-Income (DTI) Ratio

- - Good Loan vs Bad Loan Distribution

-These indicators offer a concise snapshot of loan volume, funding exposure, repayment behavior, and credit risk.

-Interactive slicers allow users to filter the data by time period and other relevant dimensions, ensuring that all metrics update dynamically.
-The Summary Dashboard enables quick performance assessment and helps identify areas that require further investigation in the Overview and Details dashboards.
+This dashboard highlights core KPIs, including Total Loan Applications, Total Funded Amount, Total Amount Received, Average Interest Rate, and Average Debt-to-Income (DTI).
+Alongside these overall metrics, Month-to-Date (MTD) values are displayed to track current-month performance and compare it with cumulative totals.

+The inclusion of MTD metrics allows users to monitor recent loan activity, identify short-term trends, and assess whether current performance aligns with historical patterns.
+This is particularly useful for tracking growth, repayment behavior, and loan quality within the ongoing month.

+The Summary Dashboard also presents a Good Loan vs Bad Loan comparison, offering insight into loan quality and risk exposure.
+Interactive slicers enable users to filter the data by time period, loan status, or other dimensions, making the dashboard flexible for quick executive-level analysis and decision-making.

 ![](https://github.com/mikegodsfavour/Bank-Loan-Analysis-Power-BI-SQL/blob/main/Screenshot%202026-01-09%20144225.png)